shimonmagal/queue-over-sql/README.md

 # queue-over-sql
-This projects implement a priority queue (like SQS, RabbitMQ and others) over sql.
+This projects implement a persistent priority queue (or a worker queue) (like SQS, RabbitMQ and others) over sql.
 Why?
 There are some cases where you can't install a queue, and all you have is an old fashioned sql server of some kind.

 The api supports these operations: